I don’t believe in chance.

 We brought home a bag of Beneful.

-Last year, right before National Dog Week, we captured a stray dog.
+Last year, right before National Dog Week, we took in a stray dog.

 It wasn’t easy.

 Three weeks to the day we caught him, he escaped.

 We had no doubt he’d survive, but he was part of our family, and we needed him back.

 Night after night, we filled his dog bowl with Beneful; In hopes that he would know we had good intentions and that we had a place for him at our “dinner table.”

 Since then, my rescue dog has taught me a lot about Freedom.

 Before I continue, I want to show you what Jeb looks like 9-months after we took him in, recaptured him, and have fed him a Beneful diet.